 - London-wide accommodation platform: a pan-London platform for listing all temporary accommodation available to boroughs, enabling local authorities to get information on the whole market for temporary accommodation from a single source.

 - Transition Insurance: an insurance product which would be an alternative to providing a large rental deposit, instead renters would pay a monthly premium.
 This will make moving between privately rented properties more affordable, reducing the demand on local authority services.

 You can read more about these projects in our March 2018 concept update.

 We also met some amazing organisations with great potential, which you can read about here.

-We are always interested to hear from people and organisations who want to get involved, whether you have an innovative idea, are an investor interested in supporting social change, or a local authorities wanting to change how you deliver services, so get in touch.
+We are always interested to hear from people and organisations who want to get involved, whether you have an innovative idea, are an investor interested in supporting social change, or a local authority wanting to change how you deliver services, get in touch.